SouthPoleTelescope/spt3g_y1_dist/readme.md

 	SPT3G_2018_TTTEEE_aberration_coefficient = -0.0004826

+As usual, the file also contains a test case that is run at each initialization.

 **TEEE likelhood**

 The previous `spt3g_Y1_v3_EETE.clik` file has been removed from this package.
 The analysis of the SPT3G data have improved and it is strongly recommanded to use the new likelihood version.
 Please look into the `readme` files for cobaya and montepython to learn how to use only the TEEE data using the new package.
+Note that when changing the initialization parameters, the automatic test run at initialization of the likelihood will fail.

 **Changes**
 *31/01/2023*